 The ability to save virtual maps also enables another nifty innovation from the Roomba i7+.
 You can now use Amazon Alexa or Google Assistant to tell it where to go.
 To make this possible, you would have to name each one of the cleaning maps, such as Master’s Bedroom, or Baby’s nursery.

 Once that is correctly set up, you can use voice commands to tell the i7+ to clean a particular room.
 You can now use Alexa to instruct the i7+ clean the nursery, and the robot vacuum will launch from its dock and go to the right room to clean.

 Another benefit of the iAdapt 3.0 technology is that it helps your robot vacuum quickly find the charging dock, even if it is in another room.
 No more robot vacuum wandering aimlessly trying to find its charging dock.

 iRobot gave the Roomba i7+ a high price tag.
 It is expensive, but with the technologies included, that price is worth every cent.
 The Roomba 980 had a hefty price tag at launch, making the i7+ the company’s most expensive Roomba so far.

 The Roomba i7+ uses two robots to take away any worries regarding cleaning your house.
 However, it comes at a price that might not be within reach for most people.
 If you like the iAdapt 3.0 navigation and can live without the self-cleaning feature, then you can get the Roomba i7.

-The Roomba i7 does not offer the CleanBase, so it sells for $699.
-That price makes it $250 cheaper than the plus version.
-If you realize later on that you want the CleanBase, you can buy it for $299, losing $49 in the process.
+The Roomba i7 does not offer the CleanBase, so it sells for less.
+That price makes it cheaper than the plus version.
+If you realize later on that you want the CleanBase, you can buy it, losing some money in the process.